 "We can't understand.
 Friday we were not bad.
-On Saturday Prost could have done a time very close to that of the Williams.
-Free practice in the morning had gone very well, we were confident.
-In the race everything changed.
+On Saturday Prost could have done a time very close to that of Williams.
+Free practice in the morning went very well, we were confident.
+In the race, everything changed.
 Tomorrow we will sit around a table and look for explanations.
 Then there will be two test sessions at Imola during which we will introduce new things in all areas, engine, chassis, aerodynamics".

 Holding high the Italian colours was Patrese, second, despite many problems with set-up and gearbox, and a small satisfaction also for Morbidelli, eighth with the Minardi, powered by Ferrari.
 Ayrton Senna, by winning the Brazilian Grand Prix, the second round of the Formula 1 World Championship, erased the word impossible from the motorsport vocabulary.
 His second success second of the season takes him to the top of the championship standings with full points, achieved with the class, determination, and extraordinary sensitivity that only a champion like him can display at this time.
 The triumph of the South American star and McLaren is contrasted by a heavy disappointment on the part of Ferrari.

 "We are waiting for the Interlagos circuit to find out the truth".

 Said the men from Maranello after Phoenix and Prost's second place.